GTM Strategy

 Optimizing each journey stage for AI extraction

 One often-overlooked tactic: refresh your highest-traffic pages every quarter with the current year in the title and at least one new statistic.
 Ahrefs research shows 87% of marketers now use AI to help create content, and the median publisher using AI ships 17 articles per month versus 12 without.
-The volume race is over; the freshness race is on.
+The volume race is largely over; the freshness and authority race is on.
 AI engines weight recency for time-sensitive queries, so a 2024 article competing against a 2026 update almost always loses the citation.

 What sales teams need to know about AI-prepped buyers